-4.4.3 Submission and Deliverables - Documentation and Timelines above in Section 4.4) as required, shall be forwarded within 30 business days of the removal of the water level stations.
+4.4.3 Submission and Deliverables - Documentation and Timelines

+All documentation, water level data, OPUS published data sheet, bench mark photos, and other reports (as listed above in Section 4.4) as required, shall be forwarded within 30 business days of the removal of the water level stations.
 Appropriate documentation shall also be submitted within 30 days of station installation as well as within 30 days of any intermediate site visits.
 For long-term surveys with additional water level data acquisition is required for more than one year, contractors and field units may submit interim station packages (including leveling and water level data) to CO-OPS at 3-month intervals.
 All contractors and NOAA field units shall copy the OCS COR or project manager, as appropriate, on all final water level station packages submitted to CO-OPS.